INTERNATIONAL DOOR ASSOCIATION, INC.

 Nominations for Director may be made, endorsed with the names of not less than 5% of the Members or minimum of 10 from the applicable Region of a Dealer Member, and not less than 5% of all Supplier Members of a Supplier Member, and mailed to the Association so as to be received not less than ninety (90) days before the date of the Annual Meeting of Members.
 The names of the candidates so nominated, designating them as “Nominated by Petition,” shall be on the ballots to be mailed as provided in Article V, Section 4.
 The Members nominating candidates by petition shall certify on the petition that they have secured the prior acceptance, in writing, of the candidate nominated.

 Section 4.
 Election

 Not later than forty-five (45) days prior to the time of the Annual Meeting of Members, a ballot listing the names of all applicable nominees and the election deadline, shall be sent electronically to the voting Membership for vote.
 Members not having access to electronic voting shall be provided the opportunity to vote by hard copy.
 Hard copy ballots shall be mailed by voting member directly to a designated CPA for tabulation.
 CPA shall notify association Managing Director the results no later than 30 days prior to the Annual Meeting of Members.

-Only Members from the applicable Region may vote for an Installing/Servicing Dealer Director nominee of the Region.
-All voting Members may vote for the Primary Industry Manufacturer/Vendor Director nominees regardless of Region.
+Only Members from the applicable Region may vote for a Dealer Director nominee of the Region.
+All voting Members may vote for the Supplier Director nominees regardless of Region.